-4. Medicinal Product Form (MPF)
+Medicinal Product Form (MPF)

-An abstract representation of a medicinal product described by its active ingredient substances and a grouping dose form concept (based on the intended site of administration for the dose form group) but without reference to its strength.
-The grouping dose form concepts are immediate the children of the 736542009 | Pharmaceutical dose form (dose form) | concept and are described in detail in the Editorial Guidance section Grouper Based on Intended Site.
+An abstract representation of a medicinal product described by its active ingredient substances and a grouping dose form concept (based on the intended site of administration for the dose form group) but without reference to any product strength.

+The grouping dose form concepts are the immediate children of 736542009 | Pharmaceutical dose form (dose form) and are described in detail in the Editorial Guidance section Grouper Based on Intended Site.
 These grouper concepts gather together all the formulations (solid, semi-solid, liquid or gaseous manufactured dose forms) that have the same intended site of administration.
-The intended site of administration of a dose form concept is a description of the general body site (i.e. not exactly anatomically explicit - no laterality etc.) where the dose form will be administered.
-For example, products formulated with a dose form of eye drops are required to meet various pharmacopoeial standards of sterility, particulate contamination and pH as they are intended to be administered to an "ocular" site.
+The intended site of administration of a dose form concept is a description of the general body site (i.e. not exactly anatomically explicit - no laterality etc.) where the dose form will be administered, For example, products formulated with a dose form of eye drops are required to meet various pharmacopoeial standards of sterility, particulate contamination and pH as they are intended to be administered to an "ocular" site.
 For further information see section 5.3.2.7 of ISO 11239:2012 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated information on pharmaceutical dose forms, units of presentation, routes of administration and packaging.

-4.1.
 Medicinal Product Form (MPF containing) (open world view)

-4.1.1.
 Definition of MPF (containing)

-An abstract representation of a medicinal product based on description of active ingredients it contains, but not limited by that description, and on the (generalised) intended site of use for the product.
+An abstract representation of a medicinal product based on description of active ingredient substances it contains and on the (generalised) intended site of use for the product.

-For example, "Product containing amoxicillin in oral dosage form" represents products that must contain some amoxicillin (be it amoxicillin sodium or amoxicillin trihydrate or amoxicillin base), but may also contain other active ingredients, such as clavulanic acid, in manufactured dose forms such as oral suspension, oral capsule (any type), oral tablet (any type).
+For example, "Product containing amoxicillin in oral dosage form" represents the group of products that must contain some amoxicillin (be it amoxicillin sodium or amoxicillin trihydrate or amoxicillin base), but may also contain other active ingredients, such as clavulanic acid, in manufactured dose forms such as oral suspension, oral capsule (any type), oral tablet (any type).

-4.1.2.
 Example diagrams for MPF (containing)

-Figure 24: Medicinal Product Form (containing) stated template view
+Figure 26: Medicinal Product Form (containing) stated template view

-Example: single active ingredient product, oral dose form: stated view followed by the inferred view that shows the parent concepts associated with the product:
+Example: single active ingredient product, oral dose form: stated view followed by the inferred view that shows the two proximal parent concepts associated with the product:

-Figure 25: Medicinal Product Form (containing) example stated view
+Figure 27: Medicinal Product Form (containing) example stated view

-Figure 26: Medicinal Product Form (containing) example inferred view
+Figure 28: Medicinal Product Form (containing) example inferred view

-4.1.3.
 Attributes of MPF (containing)